neos/neos-development-collection/TYPO3.Neos/Documentation/CreatingASite/NodeTypes/NodeTypeDefinition.rst

     Name of the group this content element is grouped into for the 'New Content Element' dialog.
     It can only be created through the user interface if ``group`` is defined and it is valid.

-    All valid groups are given in the ``TYPO3.Neos.nodeTypes.groups`` setting
+    All valid groups are given in the ``Neos.Neos.nodeTypes.groups`` setting

   ``position``
     Position inside the group this content element is grouped into for the 'New Content Element' dialog.